Should I Drink Coffee Before a Run?

 Like most performance-enhancing drugs, using caffeine does have its drawbacks.

 Caffeine is a diuretic, giving us the urge to use the bathroom, and increases both the frequency and urgency to urinate.
 For runners, this can be rather problematic.
 Some runs often take place in areas where there are not any bathrooms available.
 If you have ever had the opportunity of doing a running race, you will notice the available bathrooms will always be full of people.
 The caffeine effects are kicking in from their morning coffee.

 You may also experience other stomach related issues when having coffee before a run.
 The caffeine in coffee has a laxative potential and the ability to create gastrointestinal issues.
 This means, in some people, not only will it want to make you go to the bathroom, but it can also force you to go there and then.
 Caffeine along with the pre-run jitters can cause diarrhoea.

 There are a hand full of people that are hypersensitive to caffeine.
 Drinking coffee can cause these individuals to have headaches and uncontrollable muscle twitches.
 Under these circumstances, running may become uncomfortable.

 Caffeine also causes dehydration.
 This means that you will sweat less.
 The body will start to direct essential fluids to where necessary as they have become limited.
 This means your salvia glands stop working normally and you may not sweat as much.
-This leaves you with dry mouth and thick saliva.
+This leaves you with a dry mouth and thick saliva.
 Since you are not sweating properly your body will begin to overheat.
 Often runners feel as if they are overheating due to too many cups of coffee before a race.